schneider128k/machine_learning_course/keras_basics.md

 ---

 ```
+%tensorflow_version 2.x
 import tensorflow as tf

+# define a sequential model
 network = tf.keras.models.Sequential()

+# add a dense layer with relu activation function
+# it takes as input a batch of vectors of length 28*28
 network.add(tf.keras.layers.Dense(512,
                                   activation='relu',
                                   input_shape=(28 * 28,)))

-# no need to specify input_shape for second layer
+# no need to specify input_shape for second dense layer
+# it is dense layer with softmax activation function
 network.add(tf.keras.layers.Dense(10,
                                   activation='softmax'))
 ```